FoxLisk/alttp-notes/misc/helma_arrghus/helma_arrghus.md

 ## Note

-This is all taken from [https://github.com/helgefmi](pinkus)'s work.
-I am rehosting here to make it easier to read. [https://pastebin.com/vD6JLmVJ](Original source here).
+This is all taken from [pinkus](https://github.com/helgefmi)'s work.
+I am rehosting here to make it easier to read.
+[Original source here](https://pastebin.com/vD6JLmVJ).

 ---